hyr-hit/Struct2SL/README.md

 - PPI network: down from https://string-db.org/
 - SL/nonSL: download from https://synlethdb.sist.shanghaitech.edu.cn/v2/#/download

-We put the processed data for train and test and raw data on [there](https://figshare.com/search?q=Struct2SL)
+We put the processed data for train and test and on [there](https://figshare.com/search?q=Struct2SL)

 # Usage